The study, published in a Nature journal, provides hope for cancer-related lymphedema

 As a result of the remodeling, the team concluded that molecular changes in lymphatic muscle cells enhanced oxidative stress, which typically occurs when the immune system is creating inflammation to fight off bacteria.
 After a period of six weeks, the team discovered that the remaining lymphatic vessel was working twice as hard to compensate for the oxidative stress.

 “One would expect that when you remove the main lymph vessel, in the part that’s lower than the obstruction, it would swell.
 To our surprise, it only did so minimally,” Peroni said.
 “It turns out there’s a considerable amount of collateral lymphatic circulation that we were not expecting.
-At a microscopic level, there’s enough mechanisms by which the body can still recirculate and drain fluids out of the leg, even though the main ‘highway’ is removed.”
+At a microscopic level, there are enough mechanisms by which the body can still recirculate and drain fluids out of the leg, even though the main ‘highway’ is removed.”

 The findings follow the same researchers’ previous work which showed similar results in using the rodent tail, one of the oldest and most widely utilized model systems for lymphatic research.